offconvex/offconvex.github.io/_posts/2020-07-06-GAN-min-max.md

 ## Convergence problems with current algorithms

-Unfortunately there are simple functions (such as $f(x,y) = xy$) for which some min-max optimization algorithms, such as GDA, may never converge to *any* point (see Figure 1, and our [previous post](https://www.offconvex.org/2020/06/24/equilibrium-min-max/) for a more detailed discussion).
+Unfortunately there are simple functions for which some min-max optimization algorithms may never converge to *any* point.
+For instance GDA may not converge on $f(x,y) = xy$  (see Figure 1, and our [previous post](https://www.offconvex.org/2020/06/24/equilibrium-min-max/) for a more detailed discussion).

 <div>
 <img src="/assets/GDA_spiral_2.gif" alt="" />
 <br>
 <b>Figure 1.</b> GDA on $f(x,y) = xy, \, \, \, \, x,y \in [-5,5]$ (the red line is the set of global min-max points).
 GDA is non-convergent from almost every initial point.
 </div>
 <br/>

-As for examples relevant to ML, when using GDA to train a GAN on a dataset consisting of points sampled from a mixture of four Gaussians in $\mathbb{R}^2$, we observe that GDA tends to cause the generator to cycle between two or more of these Gaussian modes.
+As for examples relevant to ML, when using GDA to train a GAN on a dataset consisting of points sampled from a mixture of four Gaussians in $\mathbb{R}^2$, we observe that GDA tends to cause the generator to cycle between different modes corresponding to the four Gaussians.
 We also used GDA to train a GAN on the subset of the MNIST digits which have "0" or "1" as their label, which we refer to as the 0-1 MNIST dataset.
 We observed a cycling behavior for this dataset as well: After learning how to generate images of $0$'s, the GAN trained by GDA then forgets how to generate $0$'s for a long time and only generates $1$'s.

 <div>
 <img style="width:400px;" src="/assets/GDA_Gaussian.gif" alt="" />